paulfoley/Udacity_Nanodegree-Data_Analyst/Airport_Data-Wrangle/README.md

 ## Running the Scripts
-The following scripts each contain specific functions that will alet
+The following scripts use the [United State Bureau of Transportation Statistics](https://www.transtats.bts.gov/) API for various purposes, each script is described below.

 ### Scripts:

-* `airports.py` - Provides a list of Aiports available
+* `airports.py` - Provides a list of aiport codes available through the API
-* `carriers.py` - Provides a list of Airline Carriers available
+* `carriers.py` - Provides a list of airline carrier codes available through the API
-* `transtats_api.py` - Makes a request to the transtats.bts API for a specific Ariline Carrier out of a specific Airport, returns an html file of the data
+* `transtats_api.py` - Returns an html file of all flights out an aiport on a specific carrier
-* `flights.py` - Creates a list of flights from one aiport to another
+* `flights.py` - Outputs a CSV of flights from one aiport to another

 ### Output Files: